GwendolyneFreddy/butchery/readme-FR.md

 	- Used new WeiDU variables (INV RING QITEM...) with `ADD_CRE_ITEM` command.
 	- Provided new portraits for BG2:EE.
 	- Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function to install soundsets.
-	- Used `HANDLE_CHARSETS` function to add BG2EE compatibility for languages other than English.
+	- Used WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
 	- Deleted unused files from mod folder.
 	- Updated readme (Butchery now supports translated readmes)
 	- Revamped French translation and fixed English typos courtesy of Gwendolyne.